-8.3.3 Record a track while navigating
+8.3.2 Record a track while navigating

-During navigation, TwoNav will record the track of your outing.
+During navigation, TwoNav Aventura will record the track of your outing.

-This recording will be saved by default in the 'TwoNavData/Data' folder in TRK format with a name based on the date, (YYYY-MM-DD).
+This recording will be saved by default in the 'TwoNavData/Data' folder (+info on folders) in \TRK format with a name based on the date, (YYYY-MM-DD)\.